Whoops! There was a problem playing this video (Fixes)

 Similarly, there can be an equal amount of possibility that the Whoops!
 There was a problem playing this video error must have occurred due to an issue in your current browser.

-See also: 6 Ways to Fix Google Chrome has Stopped Working
+See also: 6 Ways to Fix Google Chrome Has Stopped Working

 Try Incognito Mode